Giants vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite in five of their past 10 games and have gone 3-2 in those contests.
+- The Giants have played as the favorite in five of their past 10 games and won three of those contests.

 Giants Betting Records & Stats

-- The Giants have won 43.5% of the games this season when they were the moneyline favorite (10-13).
+- The Giants have gone 11-13 in games they were favored on the moneyline (winning 45.8% of those games).

-- San Francisco has gone 4-8 when playing as moneyline favorites with odds of -145 or shorter (33.3% winning percentage).
+- San Francisco has a record of 4-8 when it has played as moneyline favorites with odds of -145 or shorter (33.3% winning percentage).

-- The Giants have a 59.2% chance to win this contest based on the moneyline's implied probability.
+- The implied moneyline probablility for this matchup gives the Giants a 59.2% chance to win.

-- San Francisco has combined with opponents to go over the total 24 times this season for a 24-25-4 record against the over/under.
+- San Francisco has combined with opponents to hit the over on the total 25 times this season for a 25-25-4 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.